 Human & Animal

-Agri-PV combines solar systems with effective protection of agricultural crops, animal herds and breeding sites.
+Agri-PV combines solar systems with the effective protection of agricultural crops, animal herds, and breeding sites.
 The solar modules harvest valuable solar energy and convert it into electricity.
-At the same time, they roof the farmland and systems to protect against hail, rain or sun.
-The PV modules can be installed close to the ground, on stilts or in combination.
+At the same time, they roof the farmland and systems to protect against hail, rain, or sun.
+The PV modules can be installed close to the ground, on stilts, or in combination.
 Different solutions can be implemented depending on the crop or animal species and the necessary conditions.
-We support you from the development, engineering and procurement to the realization of your project (EPC) and can also take over the operation and maintenance of your system (O&M).
+We support you from the development, engineering, and procurement to the realization of your project (EPC) and can also take over the operation and maintenance of your system (O&M).

 Farm 5.0 describes sustainable agriculture.
 The aim is to preserve biodiversity, restore natural cycles and reduce CO2 emissions.